~ Updated 9th December 2020 ~

-Anchor text is the text contained within a hyperlink.
+Anchor text is the visible text contained within a hyperlink.
 This is important, as the search engines analyse this.

 Search engines examine anchor text in order to figure out what the destination web page is about.

 They are doing their best to be helpful to the searcher.

 Think of it this way: Google would like to know as much as possible about the subject of the page or blog to which the link points.

 Therefore, inserting keywords into anchor text helps search engines such as Google, Bing, Yahoo or Mojeek to do a better job.

 Google has said that it reads anchor text.

 Have you noticed how Wikipedia pages contain anchor text?
 One topic leads to another and yet another.